Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ## How to install

-1. Create a copy of your Diablo 2 game with Project Diablo 2 mod installed to a new directory.
+1. Copy your Diablo 2 game with Project Diablo 2 mod installed to a new directory.
 2. Install PD2 Plugy for SP by BetweenWalls: https://github.com/BetweenWalls/PD2-PlugY#pd2-plugy.
 3. Head to "Releases" and download most recent version of this mod.
 4. Paste the downloaded "pd2data.mpq" file to ProjectD2 folder at your client directory, that you've created at step 1.